See answer

 Other Treatment Options

-If you experience bothersome side effects with an injectable medication for eczema, talk to your doctor about other options.
-You may need to stop or change medications if you have an allergy or other adverse reactions to injectable medications.
-Alternative prescription treatment options for moderate to severe eczema include:
+If you have troubling side effects from an injectable medication for eczema, talk to your doctor about other treatment options.
+You may need to stop or change medications if you have an allergic reaction or another adverse effect from injectable medications.
+Other prescription treatment options for moderate to severe eczema include:

 • Phototherapy (light therapy)